DestinE-Climate-DT/AQUA/docs/sphinx/source/drop.rst

     running DROP.
 See the "Source Naming Convention" section above for details.

 .. warning ::
-    Zarr reference access is experimental and may not work with all experiment configurations.
+    Zarr storage generation access is experimental and may not work with all experiment configurations.

 Using DROP to process data
 --------------------------